-Yusuf Adamu was able to link a number of the new wave of Hausa novels with their transition to the visual medium, as shown in Table 4.
+Yusuf Adamu was able to link a number of the new wave of Hausa novels with their transition to the visual medium.
+This list was expanded by the present author to incorporate new novels/films after the original study, as shown in Table 4.